camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 = Introduction

-It is a common-but-unspecified property that for many types, an object can be relocated with a `memcpy` of its underlying bytes.
+It is a common yet unspecified property that for many types, an object can be relocated with a `memcpy` of its underlying bytes.
 Although the standard guarantees this only for the small number of _trivially copyable_ types, virtually all C++ compilers support `memcpy`-relocation of non-self-referential